Justice Clarence Thomas reports he took 3 trips on Republican donor’s plane last year

 In reporting that he and his wife have assets worth $1.2 million to $2.7 million, Thomas also corrected several other mistakes from earlier reports.
 These include the omission of accounts at a credit union that last year were worth $100,000 to $250,000 and a life insurance policy in his wife’s name that was valued at less than $100,000.

-Thomas is considering whether to amend prior reports to include more private plane travel, he noted.
+Thomas is considering whether to amend prior reports, he noted.

-The annual financial reports for Thomas and Justice Samuel Alito were released Thursday, nearly three months after those of the other seven justices.
+The annual financial reports for Thomas and Alito were released Thursday, nearly three months after those of the other seven justices.
 Thomas and Alito were granted 90-day extensions.

 Alito reported assets worth $2.8 million to $7.4 million.
 While most of his holdings are in mutual funds, Alito retains shares of stocks in energy and other companies that sometimes force his withdrawal from Supreme Court cases.